waterfloo/8812au-20210629/README.md

 ### FAQ:

+Question: Why won't DFS channels work in AP mode?

+Answer: I have looked at the source code for several USB WiFi adapters and I have found no evidence that any support DFS channels in AP mode.
+It appears that this is simply not a supported feature on USB WiFi adapters

 Question: What interface combinations does this driver support?

 Answer: None.
 Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
 If you need support for interface combinations, I suggest adapters based on the Mediatek chipsets.

 Question: What extended features does this driver support?

 Answer: None.
 For extended features, you need an adapter that uses Mediatek or Atheros drivers.

 Question: I bought two rtl8812au based adapters and am planning to run one of them as an AP and another as a WiFi client.
 How do I set that up?